dustinboling/fallriveridx/README.md

 # FALL RIVER IDX
 Hello, this is the IDX for Dustin Boling Associates real estate sites.
 Just your basic RESTful JSON api.
 Post to our url, get back the data you requested.
-Data is updated every four hours with new properties, so your feeds will always be up to date.
+Property data is updated every four hours with new properties, along with all of the active agents in the CARETS system.

 ## PROPERTY SEARCH API